Executing external commands

 You can also construct a single string command, similar to os.system()

-, if you set shell
+, if you set the shell

 keyword argument to True